kstypik/letteranne/README.md

 **Note:** -d flag is for using the detached mode in Docker, so your terminal won't be connected to the container

-If everything was correct, your local application should be up and running under localhost:8000
+If everything went smoothly, your local application should be up and running under localhost:8000

 ## Production Deployment